stardist/stardist/README.md

 ### Annotating Images

 To train a *StarDist* model you will need some ground-truth annotations: for every raw training image there has to be a corresponding label image where all pixels of a cell region are labeled with a distinct integer (and background pixels are labeled with 0).
-To create such label masks, one can use e.g. the Imagej/Fiji plugin [Labkit](https://imagej.net/Labkit):
+To create such annotations in 2D, there are several options, among them being [Fiji](http://fiji.sc/), [Labkit](https://imagej.net/Labkit), or [QuPath](https://qupath.github.io).
+In 3D, there are fewer options: [Labkit](https://github.com/maarzt/imglib2-labkit) and [Paintera](https://github.com/saalfeldlab/paintera) (the latter being very sophisticated but having a steeper learning curve).

+Although each of these provide decent annotation tools, we currently recommend using Labkit (for 2D or 3D images) or QuPath (for 2D):

+#### Annotating with LabKit (2D or 3D)

 1. Install [Fiji](https://fiji.sc) and the [Labkit](https://imagej.net/Labkit) plugin
 2. Open the (2D or 3D) image and start Labkit via `Plugins > Segmentation > Labkit`